tecolicom/Term-ANSIColor-Concise/README.md

     is given for a string of red text, both specifications will be in effect.

-    Actually, _spec_ and _text_ pair can be repeated as many as possible.
-It is same as calling the function multiple times with single pair and join results.
+    The _spec_ and _text_ pairs can be repeated any number of times.
+In scalar context, the results by each pair are returned as a concatenated string.
+When used in an array context, results are returned in a list.

 - **ansi\_color**(\[ _spec1_, _spec2_, ... \], _text_)

     If _spec_ parameter is ARRAYREF, multiple _spec_s can be specified at once.
-This is not useful for color spec because they can be simply joined, but may be useful when mixed with ["FUNCTION SPEC"](#function-spec).
+This is not useful for a text color spec because they can be simply joined, but may be useful when mixed with ["FUNCTION SPEC"](#function-spec).

 - **ansi\_color\_24**(_spec_, _text_)
 - **ansi\_color\_24**(\[ _spec1_, _spec2_, ... \], _text_)